 Louisiana is a very small city located in the state of Missouri.
 With a population of 3,230 people and just one neighborhood, Louisiana is the 194th largest community in Missouri.
-Much of the housing stock in Louisiana was built prior to World War II, making it one of the older and more historic cities in the country.
+Louisiana has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Louisiana, you'll notice that it is more blue-collar than most other communities in America.
-45.89% of Louisiana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Louisiana is generally considered to be a blue-collar town.
+45.89% of the Louisiana workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Louisiana is a city of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Louisiana who work in office and administrative support (8.78%), teaching (8.21%), and sales jobs (7.25%).

 The per capita income in Louisiana in 2022 was $23,571, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $94,284 for a family of four.
 However, Louisiana contains both very wealthy and poor people as well.